LifeBoard

 Icon information

-No securing for equipment, rescuer or rescued as it is not designed for swimming rescue
+No securing for equipment, rescuer, or distressed person, as it is not designed for swimming rescues.

 Buoyancy